shadowprivacy/Shadow-Server/README.md

 Shadow-Server
 =================

-This product is a modified version of Signal-Server by Open Whisper Systems https://github.com/signalapp/Signal-Server and is aimed at corporate environments.
+This product is a modified version of <a href="https://github.com/signalapp/Signal-Server">Signal-Server</a> by Open Whisper Systems and is aimed at corporate environments.

 Documentation
 -------------

-Some protocol and implementation documentation is available here: https://signal.org/docs/
+Some Signal protocol and implementation documentation is available <a href="https://signal.org/docs/">here</a>.

-Installation and operation documentation is coming soon.
+For building, installation and operation documentation check <a href="http://sres.su/shadow">this page</a>.

 Cryptography Notice